Class size FAQ

 High school physical education and performing groups will be capped at 40 students.
 For specialty and elective classes, schools may negotiate to exceed these caps if it receives a waiver or through the SBO process.

-When will this legislation take effect?
+When does this legislation take effect?
 Will class sizes automatically go down or will it happen gradually?

-There will be a five-year phase-in period beginning in the 2023-24 school year and concluding in 2027-28 in which the new limits would apply to 20% of all classes each year until the smaller class sizes are achieved citywide.
+There will be a five-year phase-in period that started during the 2023-24 school year and will conclude in 2027-28 in which the new limits would apply to an additional 20% of all classes each year until the smaller class size limits are achieved citywide.

 Can schools or classes qualify for any exemptions to the law?

-What cuts will schools face as a result of this legislation?
+What budget cuts will schools face as a result of this legislation?

-Each school must get the funding they need to reduce class sizes per the new legislation.
+Schools will not face cuts as a result of this legislation.
+Each school must get the funding they need to reduce class sizes per the law.
 The law provides for individual schools to receive additional and sufficient funds to meet class size requirements.
+There is a process in place for schools to apply for the funds and resources they need to come into compliance with the law.
 The class size legislation also permits exemptions on the basis of severe economic distress for classes where full implementation of the law would be a hardship.

-Would school buildings be able to accommodate the additional space needed to make class sizes smaller?
+Will school buildings be able to accommodate the additional space needed to make class sizes smaller?
+Isn’t there a shortage of space to meet the new class size requirements?

-Current class sizes are already very close to the class sizes proposed in the bill.
-Other space can be found by re-purposing administrative or non-traditional classroom areas for instruction.
+Other space can be found by repurposing administrative or non-traditional classroom areas for instruction.

 What are the benefits of smaller class sizes for students?